Healthy Homes Assessment Twyford

 Home Assessments Twyford for Rental Properties

-There are many things to check when conducting an house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of concerns to check when conducting the home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+Some examples include:

 • Does the home has enough ventilation, including extractor fans?

-The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a tenancy services ruling could be significant for landlords and property managers.
-For specialist advice, call today to book your rental property house assessment.
+The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling could be significant for property managers and landlords.
+For professional assistance, get in touch today and book your rental properties home assessment.

 home assessments for rental properties